Moshi Monsters: Mobile games

 In July 2013, Mind Candy released Moshi Monsters Village on Google Play, a 3D city-builder published by GREE and developed by Tag Games.
 After GREE UK shut down, Mind Candy decided to take over the game as the publisher, leaving the development to Tag Games.
 The game was relaunched on Apple devices on 18 December 2013 immediately ahead of the release of the movie.

 In December 2013, Mind Candy published the companion app Talking Poppet, also developed by Tag Games.

 In February 2014, Moshi Karts was released on iOS by Mind Candy.

 In June 2014, Moshling Rescue a "match-three" game based on the Moshling characters was released on iOS and Android.

 In early 2015, Mind Candy released an app called World of Warriors which was shut down in October 2018.

-In November 2016, Mind Candy released the Moshi Monsters Egg Hunt app, alongside a companion storybook of the same name.
+In November 2016, Mind Candy released the Moshi Monsters Egg Hunt app, which is for younger children, alongside a companion storybook of the same name.

-In December 2017, Mind Candy released Moshi Twilight, an app featuring audio-based bedtime stories.
+In December 2017, Mind Candy released Moshi Twilight, a children's app featuring audio-based bedtime stories.
 The app was later renamed Moshi and expanded to include guided mindfulness meditations.
+The app is aimed at very young children aged 0-5.

 Music

 In March 2012, Mind Candy confirmed a major partnership deal with Sony Music.
 The deal followed the recent launch of Mind Candy's own music label, Moshi Monsters Music.
 The deal saw Sony Music handle the distribution aspects of Moshi Monsters' music releases, starting with the debut album Moshi Monsters, Music Rox!
 Jason Perry, formerly with the UK rock band A and head of Moshi Music, drove the new album.
-The Moshi Monsters series features music from Sonic Boom Six, Beatie Wolfe, The Blackout, Portia Conn, and songs such as "Moptop Tweenybop (My Hairs Too Long)" and "Moshi Twistmas".
+Several songs such as “Moshi Twistmas” and Moptop Tweenybop” can be found in said album.
 Two albums are available on iTunes and Google Play, as well as on disc.
 One album contains the songs from Moshi Monsters: The Movie, and another album has some of Moshi Monster's first songs.
-2 Single discs for "Moptop Tweenybop (My Hairs Too Long) and "Moshi Twistmas" were also included free with the magazines in the UK.
+Two single discs for "Moptop Tweenybop (My Hairs Too Long)" and "Moshi Twistmas" were also included free with the magazines in the UK.

-Movie
+Film

 In 2013, Mind Candy announced a Moshi Monsters film.
 In September 2013, Issue 34 of the Moshi Monsters Magazine included a Moshi Music DVD with a short trailer.
 On 10 October 2013, a short preview of the trailer was broadcast on ITV Daybreak.
 Later that day, the trailer was released on MSN.
 The film was released on 20 December 2013 in the UK and 20 February 2014 in Australia, and was a box-office bomb in both countries.
 The DVD and Blu-ray were released on 14 April 2014 in the UK and 3 April 2014 in Australia.